 Mobile payment allows you to pay for things and send money using your mobile device by linking to a physical credit card, debit card, or bank account.
 With mobile payment, you enjoy the same security that you may have with a physical card, and sometimes more.

-As we seek contactless ways to pay to avoid handling cash, cards or checks, it's a good time to understand all the ways you can make convenient mobile payments safely.
+As we seek contactless ways to pay to avoid handling cash, cards or checks, it's good to understand all the ways you can make convenient mobile payments safely.

 Types of mobile payment

-Depending on what type of mobile device you have, there are several kinds of mobile payment:
+Depending on what type of mobile device you have, there are several kinds of mobile payment.
+Most work by linking to your credit card, debit card and other account information to make transactions (such as sending or receiving money) directly with businesses and individuals:

-- Mobile payment apps such as Apple Pay or Samsung Pay can be used in person at many different brick-and-mortar stores.
+- Digital wallets, such as Apple Pay or Samsung Pay can be used in person at many different brick-and-mortar stores.

 - Merchant-branded apps can be used to pay at their stores, such as Starbucks and Walmart Pay.